Natural Gas is a Strong Alternative in Certain Use Cases

 According to ACT Research, the existing natural gas Class 8 tractor market has been running historically at just over a 2% adoption rate and is expected to increase to just over 7% in 2027.
 ACT Research predicts natural gas-powered Class 8 tractor adoption rates will level off at about 8% by 2030 and remain in that range for the 2030-2040 forecast horizon.

 The National Council for Freight Efficiency has said that natural gas can help reduce emissions as the country transitions to battery and hydrogen fuel cell electric vehicles powered by clean energy.

-Fleets can't commit to natural gas-fueled vehicles until they can ensure a fueling network.
-That is becoming easier as there is a growing number of natural gas fueling facilities.
-The Department of Energy reports that there are 832 public CNG fueling stations and 73 public LNG fueling stations.
-There are even more stations that are operated by private fleets.
+Fleets can only commit to natural gas-fueled vehicles once they can ensure a fueling network.
+The Department of Energy reports 769 public CNG stations and 50 public liquified natural gas (LNG) stations nationwide.
+There are even more stations operated by private fleets.

+CNG dispensers do not require special equipment.
 LNG dispensers deliver fuel to vehicles at pressures of 30 to 120 PSI.
-Because LNG is stored and dispensed as a supercooled, liquefied gas, protective clothing, face shield, and gloves are required when fueling a vehicle.
-CNG dispensers do not require special equipment.
+Because LNG is stored and dispensed as a supercooled liquefied gas, protective clothing, face shields, and gloves are required when fueling a vehicle.

 CNG Class 8 trucks have many of the same components as their diesel counterparts, but their maintenance needs differ.
 Natural gas vehicles can only be repaired in facilities that accommodate the fuel.
 Facilities that perform CNG maintenance must meet building safety standards provided by the National Fire Protection Association.
 Working on CNG vehicles requires additional technician training and possible certifications because there is new vehicle componentry.
 Penske Truck Leasing has several natural gas maintenance facilities.